paulca/configurable_engine/README.md

 Now, within your app, you can access `Configurable[:site\_title]` (or `Configurable.site_title` if you prefer).

-If you want to update the config, create a Configurable record in the database:
+Since Configurable is an ActiveRecord model, if you want to update the config, create a Configurable record in the database:

     Configurable.create!(:name => 'site_title', :value => 'My New Site')

 ## Web Interface ##

-Using Rails 3's Engines feature, Configurable comes with a web interface that is available to your app straight away at `http://localhost:3000/admin/configurable`.
+Configurable comes with a web interface that is available to your app straight away at `http://localhost:3000/admin/configurable`.

 If you want to add a layout, or protect the configurable controller, create `app/controllers/admin/application_controller.rb` which would look something like this: